Najee Harris Player Prop Bets for NFL Week 9 | Pittsburgh vs. Chicago 11/8/2021

 - Against the Browns last week, Harris rushed 26 times for 91 yards and scored one touchdown.

-- Over his last three outings, Harris has rushed for 294 yards on 73 carries (98.0 ypg), with two rushing touchdowns.
+- Over his last three games, Harris has racked up 73 carries for 294 yards (98.0 per game) and two touchdowns.

 Harris' Pittsburgh Teammates